Tsugaru Kokeshi – The youngest of the 12 styles, a traditional kokeshi doll originating from the Taisho era [Aomori Prefecture]

 Tsugaru-style kokeshi dolls created by woodworker Mori Hidetaro in the early Taisho period

-The "Tsugaru-style Kokeshi" is the youngest of the 12 styles, and is said to have originated in the early Taisho period.
+The "Tsugaru-style Kokeshi doll"is said to be the youngest of the 12 styles, originating in the early Taisho era.

 It all started when a man named Mori Hidetaro, who ran a woodworking business in Nuruyu Onsen, which is now Kuroishi City, Aomori Prefecture, began making kokeshi dolls in an original way.
 He then went on to build the foundations of Tsugaru-style kokeshi together with craftsman Hasegawa Tatsuo from Owani Town

-"tsukuri-tsuke," which the head and body are made from a single piece of wood , and have a body shape characterized by variously shaped waists and flared legs.
+where the head and body are crafted from a single piece of wood"built-in,".
+They are characterized by their bodies with various curves and flared legs.

 The patterns painted on the body include Daruma dolls, which are reminiscent of the fact that this is the birthplace of the Nebuta Festival, as well as Ainu patterns and the peony flower, which is the family crest of the Tsugaru domain, and in the Owani region, iris patterns are sometimes painted